 Lauren with Todd's Deuter backpack - it looks rather small

 Our Mistake #3: Lauren and I sold our trusty trekking packs after Kilimanjaro for more professional bags.
 I bought the Tom Bihn Tri-Star and Lauren bought The North Face OnSite.
 Both had backpack straps, but neither was designed to carry heavy loads, even over short distances.
-It only took one day walking around Montreal looking for a hostel to realise we’d made a mistake.
+It only took one day walking around Montreal looking for a hostel to realize we’d made a mistake.

 How To Choose a Backpack